 Water Recreation in Calgary

-With numerous choices in local and national parks and a network of rivers located in and near Calgary, having access to water recreation is never a problem any time of the year.
+With numerous choices in local and national parks and a network of rivers, having access to water recreation in Calgary is never a problem any time of the year.
 Taking a boat tour is a leisurely way to enjoy the scenery and learn the history of the area from a knowledgeable tour guide.

 Boat rentals are also an option to relax and meander down a river in a canoe or kayak.
 You never know what could be caught when dropping a line in the water on a fishing adventure.
 For those who prefer investigating and exploring underwater landscapes and species, plan a day of scuba diving.
-While glacier-fed lakes may be too icy cold for swimming, public pools are available, or be pampered and unwind with a visit to area mineral hot springs.
+While glacier-fed lakes may be too icy cold for swimming, public pools are available.
+Be pampered and unwind near your lakefront home, or plan a visit to the area's mineral hot springs.
 For the adventurous soul, rent a paddleboard or jet ski for a refreshing day on a lake or river.

 For more water recreation, Calgary has three indoor water parks with plenty of fun and excitement.
 Plan a day at Oasis River Country Water Park, Southland Leisure Centre, and Village Square Leisure Centre with features such as rope bridges, waterslides, and assorted swimming pools, whirlpools, and wave pools.

 Whatever your preference may be—hiking, mountain biking, walking or running on popular trails, and even cross-country skiing—Calgary and the majestic Canadian Rockies offer a variety of locations within one to two hours of the city available for novice to seasoned trail adventurers alike.
+Ski resorts near Calgary provide an excellent place for a vacation or staycation.
 For an intriguing outing, Johnston Canyon, located in Banff National Park, provides hikers with scenic waterfalls via catwalks and staircases.
 Banff also features the beauty of seven pristine pools glistening with crystal-clear spring water throughout Moose Meadows Trail.

 Whether you want to enjoy hiking among the buds and blossoms of spring, see the changing colours of fall, or take to the trail in winter with snowshoes, Troll Falls offers an invigorating hike year-round with its splendid waterfall as a visual bonus at journeys end.
 Plan a half-day getaway with a visit to Prairie Mountain, where hikers will observe scenic vistas of the prairie and surrounding area from the mountain's summit.